Aethiopica: Plot summary

-Chariclea, the daughter of King Hydaspes and Queen Persinna of Ethiopia, was born white through the effect of the sight of a marble statue upon the queen during pregnancy (an instance of the theory of maternal impression).
+Chariclea, the daughter of King Hydaspes and Queen Persinna of Aethiopia, was born white through the effect of the sight of a marble statue upon the queen during pregnancy (an instance of the theory of maternal impression).
 Another version attributes Chariclea's birth to Queen Persinna seeing a painting of a white woman, "brought down by Perseus naked from the rock, and so by mishap engendered presently a thing like to her."
 The painting shows Andromeda, an Ethiopian princess.
 Fearing accusations of adultery, Persinna abandons her baby daughter but leaves her with three gifts: an inscribed ribbon with Ethiopic characters, a necklace, and a ring.
 The ring has magical powers and is described as, "it is set with a jewel called pantarbe and inscribed with certain sacred characters (γράμμασι δὲ ἱεροῖς); it is full, it seems, of a supernatural and mystic property (τελετῆς θειοτέρας) which I think must have endowed the stone with the power to repel fire and bestow immunity from the flames on its wearer.”
 Sisimithras, a gymnosophist, finds the baby and takes her to Egypt.
 Sisimithras places her in the care of Charicles, a Pythian priest.
 Chariclea is then taken to Delphi, and made a priestess of Artemis.

 Theagenes, a noble Thessalian, comes to Delphi and the two fall in love.
 He runs off with Chariclea with the help of Calasiris (kalasiris), an Egyptian who has been employed by Persinna to find Chariclea.
 They encounter many perils: pirates, bandits, and others.
 The main characters ultimately meet at Meroë at the very moment when Chariclea is about to be sacrificed to the gods by her own father.
 Her birth is made known, and the lovers are happily married.